Riemann-Hilbert problems from Donaldson-Thomas theory: Quadratic differentials and exact WKB analysis

 \section{Quadratic differentials and exact WKB analysis}

 The only examples of CY$_3$ categories where the full stability space is understood come from quivers with potential associated to triangulated surfaces.
 The associated stability spaces can be identified with moduli spaces of meromorphic quadratic differentials on Riemann surfaces \cite{BS}, and the associated BPS invariants then count finite-length trajectories of these differentials.
-It turns out that the corresponding Riemann-Hilbert problems are closely related to the exact WKB analysis of Schr{\"o}dinger equations.
+It turns out that the corresponding Riemann-Hilbert problems are closely related to the exact WKB analysis of time-independent Schr{\"o}dinger equations.
+We give a brief and sketchy treatment of this connection here; we hope to return to this subject in future papers.